salihefeserit/tcp-hello-limit-socket-server/README.md

     - Immediately after receiving the final message, the server closes the socket connection for that client.

     - The main server thread continues to listen for new client connections.

+---

+⚠️ Important: Server Address Configuration

+Before running the client (TCPClientAuto.java), you must edit the file to set the correct server address.

+Locate the serverAddress variable and change its value:

+If you are running the server on your local machine, set the value to "localhost".

+Otherwise, set it to the IP address of the machine where the server is running.